§ 42-56-10. Powers of the director.

 (11) Establish, maintain, and administer programs, including, but not limited to, education, training, and employment, of persons committed to the custody of the department, designed as far as practicable to prepare and assist each person to assume the responsibilities and exercise the rights of a citizen of this state;

-(12) Establish a system of classification of persons committed to the custody of the department for the purpose of developing programs for each person in order to effectively develop an individualized program for each sentenced inmate that will address each offender’s individual treatment and rehabilitative needs, the department of corrections is authorized to receive, with the express consent of the inmate, and upon request to the department of children, youth and families, the offender’s juvenile arrest and/or adjudication records.
+(12) Establish a system of classification of persons committed to the custody of the department for the purpose of developing programs for each person.
+In order to effectively develop an individualized program for each sentenced inmate that will address each offender’s individual treatment and rehabilitative needs, the department of corrections is authorized to receive, with the express consent of the inmate, and upon request to the department of children, youth and families, the offender’s juvenile arrest and/or adjudication records.
 Information related to the juvenile’s family members and other third parties, excluding law enforcement personnel, shall be redacted from the records provided prior to their release to the department.
 The records will be disclosed to only those department personnel directly responsible for, and only for the purpose of, developing the individualized program for the offender;

 (13) Determine at the time of commitment, and from time to time thereafter, the custody requirements and program needs of each person committed to the custody of the department and assign or transfer those persons to appropriate facilities and programs;